 - Apply adhesive.
 Apply the adhesive to the back of the tile and place it on the wall.
 Watch this video to learn more about Loctite Power Grab Express All-Purpose Interior Construction Adhesive.

 - Re-seal the gaps.
 After the adhesive has dried and cured, you can grout the gaps between the new tile and the old ones according to the instructions above.
-If you’re replacing a tile at the edge of your backsplash, use caulk where it meets the counter or kitchen furniture.
-We recommend Loctite Polyseamseal All Purpose Adhesive Caulk for this job, as it provides a long-lasting and flexible seal.
+If you’re replacing a tile at the edge of your backsplash, use caulk where it meets the counter or kitchen furnishings.
+We recommend Loctite Polyseamseal All Purpose Adhesive Caulk for this job, as it creates a long-lasting and flexible seal.